Soñamos Juntos: A March Towards the Future

 Of our dreams!

 This year’s Dream Parade coincided with the culminating event for our Hacemos la Ciudad project, Soñamos Juntos: March into the Future.
-The event ended at Market Square, where we unveiled our model-to-scale of Downtown Brownsville and the Plan de Arte Civico to city officials, both based on ideas about the future of Brownsville collected from more than 200 community members.
+The march ended at Market Square, where we unveiled our model-to-scale of Downtown Brownsville and the Plan de Arte Civico to city officials, both based on ideas about the future of Brownsville collected from more than 200 community members.

 The event also included performances about the future from community members, including City Commissioner Ben Neece, as well as live music, and a dance performance led by Caty Wantland from the Camille Playhouse.